Delicious crispy crunchy marinated tofu in a soft floury tortilla and filled with your favourite toppings!

 – fresh lime juice

-I also made a coriander and yoghurt dip.
-We usually have a slightly spicy salsa on our fajitas but I fancied something a bit different this time and the cool yogurt dip went really well with the subtle flavours in the marinate tofu.
+I made a coriander and yoghurt dip for these fajitas.
+We usually have a slightly spicy salsa if we are having traditional fajitas but I fancied something a bit different this time!

 The marinade isn’t set in stone either.
-I kept it quite mild as my fussy eater doesn’t like anything too spicy, but you could jazz it up with more chilli or other mexican flavours.
+I kept it quite mild as my fussy eater doesn’t like anything too spicy.

 Print